Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Emily Erickson over 3 years ago
+Emily Erickson about 4 years ago

 I am a Catholic Mother of three young children.
 I have been told they are planning to reopen St Joseph’s School.
 The closure is only TEMPORARY.
 If this Marijuana Dispensaries, I will be forced to find another Catholic School.
 Why would I pay money to expose my children to Marijuana sales?
 We don’t even allow adds for cigarettes or alcohol, on T.V. billboards, magazines etc. This makes no sense to me.